-So let me share with you 7 reasons why every freelancer should be blogging and not just have a blog.
+So let me share with you seven reasons why every freelancer should blog.

-Blog helps you build your individual brand and online reputation.
+Blog helps you build your individual personal brand and online reputation.

-When someone Google’s your name, your site comes up and that is the first step of an individual brand building.
+When someone Google’s your name, your site comes up, and it is the first step of an individual brand building.

-When I started, no one would care to Google my name, still if anyone does, they will see my blogs.
+When I started, no one would care to Google my name; still, if anyone does, they see my blogs.

 I am damn sure, I would have missed it if I don’t have a blog.
-Can your freelancing business afford loosing such clients?
+Can your freelancing business afford to lose such clients?

-You could be offering the same old services that thousands of others are offering.
+You may be offering similar services that thousands of other freelancers offer.
 What makes you different?

-Even if you are offering a unique service, soon others will start offering those.
+Even if you are offering a unique service, soon others will start offering the same.
 So what makes you different then?

 Your voice and opinion will always be unique and different and it can help you rise above the rest.

-I have been blogging since I have started freelancing and it has always given me an edge over others.
+I have been blogging since I have started freelancing and it has always given me an edge over others in many ways.

-You may not be able share all your sample work on your blog because some clients have strict copyrights policies and non disclosure agreements but majority of my clients allow me to share on my blog as long as I don’t share any confidential information.
+You may not be able to share all your work on your blog because some clients have strict copyrights policies and nondisclosure agreements.
+However, most of my clients allow me to share on my blog as long as I don’t share any confidential information.

-For emails, you will need a domain, so why not just add a host and make it a website.
-If you are creating a website, more likely you will be using Wordpres and so why not have a blog on WordPress along with the site.
+For emails, you will need a domain, so why not make a blog and start blogging.
+If you are creating a website, more likely you will be using WordPress and so why not have a blog on WordPress along with the site.

-Many freelancers prefer to use yourname.blogger.com as blog and I avoid any such subdomain websites.
-Though I recommend if you are starting to blog to get used to WordPress on a subdomain but your ultimate aim should be to get complete control of your website and go for a hosted WordPress solution.
+Many freelancers prefer to use yourname.blogger.com as a blog and I avoid any such subdomain websites.
+Your ultimate aim should be to get complete control of your website and go for a hosted WordPress blog.

-Subdomain blog or using a website builder that does not provide a hosted solution is like building a house on a rented plot that you don’t own.
-Any change in company policy can ruin your web presence.
+Subdomain blog or using a website builder is like building a house on a rented plot that you don’t own.
+Any change in policy can ruin your web presence.

-Try to be in as much control as possible on your web presence because having a domain and hosting costs under 4000 Rs per year.
+Try to be in control as much as possible for your web presence because having a domain and hosting will not cost more than ₹4000 per year.

-Installing WordPress blog on any shared hosting is just few clicks and managing WordPress is not very technical either.
-I have seen many of my non-techy clients manage their WordPress site very easily.
+Installing a WordPress blog on shared hosting is just a few clicks and managing WordPress is not very technical either.
+I have seen many of my non-techy clients manage their WordPress sites fairly easily.

-Not only managing WordPress is simple, blogging in WordPress is simpler and you don’t need to be a tech junkie to blog in WordPress.
+Not only managing WordPress is simple, blogging in WordPress is simpler.
+You don’t need to be a tech junkie to blog in WordPress.

 Offline WordPress Blog editors like MarsEdit for Mac / Windows Live Writer for Windows allow you to blog as if you are editing a document on your computer and without the need to open the WordPress editor to publish your post.

-The most important reasons for you to be blogging as a freelancer is, it allows your clients to find you instead of you looking for clients.
+The most important reason for you to be blogging as a freelancer is, it allows your clients to find you instead of you looking for clients.

-The solution that you offer to one client does not mean is very unique kind of solution that only one person may need.
+The solution that you offer to one client does not mean it is a very unique kind of solution that only one person will need.
 It can be a solution that others are also looking for as well.